pleacu/jbosstools-integration-stack-proto/README.md

       $ cd .../jbosstools-integration-stack/aggregate-site
       $ mvn clean install

+Then look for the site_assembly.zip file in your repository.

-If you just want to check if things compile/ builds you can run:
+If you just want to check if things compile/ build you can run:

       $ mvn clean verify -DskipTest=true

 ## Contribute fixes and features